Share Official Plan Amendment on Facebook

 - recognizes that Basilica of Our Lady Immaculate is a landmark and a signature building within the city.
 The proposed OPA states that the Basilica will continue to maintain visual prominence and its protected public view corridors, however, buildings will be permitted to exceed its height.

-We reached out to the community and shared the draft amendment for feedback between January 21 and Feb 16, 2025. now we are reviewing that feedback and will bring a revised Draft back this spring along with Built form Standards to round out the conversation of not only where buildings can be built taller, but how those buildings may look and function in our Downtown.
+We reached out to the community and shared the draft amendment for feedback between January 21 and Feb 16, 2025. now we are presenting a new revised OPA to council:

 Contact us for more information or to share your thoughts with the project team directly.